 If you’re in the market for a new laptop

-at home or work, you're undoubtedly confronted with a number of choices.
+at home or work, you've undoubtedly been confronted with a number of choices.
 It might be easy to choose between a mobile laptop versus a desktop tower, and you might have several stand-out features at the top of your priority list, but when it comes to computer memory

 , the answer isn’t always clear.